Home Compare ECL vs HEI.DE

 Ecolab vs Heidelberg Materials: Which Stock Looks Stronger in 2026?

-Ecolab holds the cleaner structural position, with the lead spread across growth and stability.
-Heidelberg Materials still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Heidelberg Materials carrying a narrow edge on valuation.
+Ecolab still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ECL: Russell 1000, HEI.DE: HDAX).
+Peer scores are normalised within each company's primary universe (ECL: Russell 1000, HEI.DE: STOXX 600).

 Trajectory Similarity